 The white box in your dorm room is called a switch.
 A switch is used to split your wired internet connection in your room so you can have multiple devices connected to the wired connection.
 A switch, although it looks very similar to a wireless router, is not a wireless router.

 With the switch, you should have received a power cord and an Ethernet cable; we only provide one Ethernet cable per room.
-First plug in the power cord to the switch, then plug in your Ethernet cable to any open port on the back of the switch and then plug the other end to the ethernet port in your room.
-Then, to use the wired connection with your device you will need another ethernet cord plugged in from your device to an open port on the switch.
+First plug in the power cord to the switch and attach it to a power outlet.
+Next, plug in your Ethernet cable to any open port on the back of the switch and t plug the other end to the ethernet port in your room.
+To use the wired connection with your device you will need another ethernet cord plugged in from your device to an open port on the switch.

 What is my data limit?

-The current data policy is a total of 30GB of data a day.
-If you go over the data cap, your account will be suspended from the wired internet connection for exactly 48 hours from the moment you were suspended.
+The current data policy is that excessive data usage is not permitted.
+If you are found using excessive amounts of data, your account will be suspended from the wired internet connection for exactly 48 hours from the moment you were suspended.
 For the complete policy regarding data usage click here.